Interplay between Federated Learning and Explainable Artificial Intelligence: a Scoping Review: Extended List of Reviewed Papers

 \cite{p278_sokolovska2021vanishing} proposes a novel technique called Vanishing Boosted Weights for fine-tuning models trained by a GBDT algorithm, along with an FL version of this approach.
 Based on stumps, the model remains interpretable due to their limited number.
 Iterative adjustment of each stump's output value occurs multiple times by incorporating a vanishing sequence of values.

-\cite{p76_parra2022log} investigates client-based attention weight aggregation in a threat-detection task within a cloud scenario, using system logs as input data.
+\cite{p76_parra2022log} investigates client-based attention weight aggregation in a threat-detection task within a cloud scenario using system logs as input data.
 Each client predicts local attentions, which are claimed to enhance interpretability, and the central server subsequently aggregates the attention weights to build a saliency map that provides insights on the impact of the different log keys on the threat prediction.

 \cite{p49_masciocchi2022federated} proposes an adaptation for FL of the Cox Proportional Hazards regression model with LASSO regularization.
 Such an estimator is used as a feature selector in the context of survival analysis and personalized medicine.
-The inclusion of LASSO regularization enacts a feature selection, contributing to the model's interpretability.
+Including LASSO regularization enacts a feature selection, contributing to the model's interpretability.

 \cite{p246_kidd2022federated} proposes methods for training sparse Bayesian models in federation, allowing pooling from multiple data sources without privacy issues and offering principled uncertainty quantification.
 The methods are based on Markov Chain Monte Carlo (MCMC) updating steps, where the order of updating steps can be interchanged so the communication between local servers and the global server can be reduced by running multiple local steps per global aggregation.